bacadra/pulsar-navigation-panel/README.md

 ## Installation

 To install `navigation-panel` search for [navigation-panel](https://web.pulsar-edit.dev/packages/navigation-panel) in the Install pane of the Pulsar settings or run `ppm install navigation-panel`.
-Alternatively, you can run `ppm install asiloisad/pulsar-navigation-panel` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-navigation-panel` to install a package directly from the GitHub repository.

 ## Sections panel